Mr-Ashish/microapplab/README.md

-This is for the microapplab marketing website
+This is for the microapplab marketing website.